Home > Academics > Departments > Performing Arts > Handbook > Academic Programs

 Performing Arts Scholarship

 The Performing Arts department recommends awards based on talent and potential.
 Awards are computed as a part of the student's overall aid package.
-Prospective students must apply to the college and audition on or before May 1 to be considered for a Performing Arts Scholarship.
+Prospective students must apply to the university and audition on or before May 1 to be considered for a Performing Arts Scholarship.

 Vocal Collective Scholarship